willfurnass/sheffield_hpc/software/apps/gemini.rst

   updated 10 variants
        annotate-tool.t2 ... ok

-This has been reported to the developers.
-Currently waiting for advice.
+This was reported to the developers who `indicated that it was nothing to worry about <https://github.com/arq5x/gemini/issues/621>`_

 Modulefile
 ----------